OpenVoiceOS/skill-ovos-stop/README.md

 This skill uses padatious instead of adapt, this take the full utterance into account.
-It is also a fallback skill and will revert to the old behaviour if no other matches.
+It is also a fallback skill and will revert to the old behaviour if no other skill matches.

 NOTE: This conflicts with and blacklists the official skill!